linebender/linebender.github.io/content/wiki/backports.md

 ## Cherry picking vs. new changes

 If the desired changes already exist in `main` or another backport branch, then those commits should be cherry picked.
-The changelog entries should go into the *Unreleased* section of the backport branch's `CHANGELOG.md`.
+The changelog entries must go into the *Unreleased* section of the backport branch's `CHANGELOG.md`.
 Open a pull request targeting the backport branch with one or more cherry picked commits, their changelog entries, and no other changes.
 Once the pull request has been approved, it must be merged using the **Rebase and merge** option on GitHub.